vantage-sh/docs.vantage.sh/docs/connecting_azure.md

 ## Connecting Your Azure Account

 Vantage integrates with your Azure account through the use of a Active Directory [Service Principal](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/service-accounts-principal).
 This principal is then assigned access to either [management groups](https://learn.microsoft.com/en-us/azure/governance/management-groups/overview) or individual [subscriptions](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org-subscriptions).
-Any subscriptions that are part of a resource group will be automatically imported.
+Any subscriptions that are part of a [resource group](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal) will be automatically imported.

 ## Read-Only by Default

 The service principal is granted [Reader](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#reader) permissions.
-It does not have permissions nor will ever attempt to make any changes to your infrastructure.
+It does **not** have permissions nor will it ever attempt to make any changes to your infrastructure.

 ## Creating an Azure Service Principal